3D Modeling is a fundamental stage of creating a 3-dimensional representation of a product in computer graphics technology.

 Workflow for creating 3D Model:

-To create a 3D model of any product, client provides the reference imagery or CAD files as well as dimensions to design 3D model of the product.
+To create a 3D model of any product, the client provides the reference imagery or CAD files as well as dimensions to design a 3D model of the product.

-Various tools that can be used for 3D modelling are Autodesk3ds Max, Autodesk Maya, Google, Sketchup etc.
+Various tools that can be used for 3D modeling are Autodesk3ds Max, Autodesk Maya, Google, Sketchup, etc.

 Various types of LODs:

-There are basically three Levels-Of-Detail (LOD) which are required for deliverables for each piece of furniture created.
+There are three Levels-Of-Detail (LOD) that are required for deliverables for each piece of furniture created.
 They should be as defined below.

-Other details like seat mounts and adjustment knobs can be highly simplified at the early low poly level development phase in order to meet the polygon budget.
+Other details like seat mounts and adjustment knobs can be highly simplified at the early low poly level development phase to meet the polygon budget.

-Such type of model can be used as 20-20 CAD Symbol.
+Such type of model can be used as a 20-20 CAD Symbol.

-Level-Of-Detail 2: These are mid poly models whose poly count is around 15K to 40K polygons.
-For this level of detailing, 3D splines should be created for use as alpha based stitching objects.
-Models created in this LOD can be mostly used for Augmented Reality or Virtual Reality or in games.
+These are mid-poly models whose poly count is around 15K to 40K polygons.
+For this level of detailing, 3D splines should be created for use as alpha-based stitching objects.
+Models created in this LOD can be mostly used for Augmented Reality Virtual Reality or games.

-Level-Of-Detail 3: These are high poly models whereas poly count level in this LOD should be around 50K – 150K polygons.
-Here, 3D splines should be created for use as alpha based stitching objects Models created in this LOD can be used for photorealistic room scene renderings.
+These are high poly models whereas the poly count level in this LOD should be around 50K – 150K polygons.
+Here, 3D splines should be created for use as alpha-based stitching objects Models created in this LOD can be used for photorealistic room scene renderings.

-As lot of product return happens in e-Commerce as the actual product turns out to be different in looks than the one shown in the shopping portal, as a result it harms the reputation of the e-commerce brand.
-With 3D technologies, one can create models that give a fair idea about the product and hence avoid shopper’s disappointment.
+A lot of product return happens in e-Commerce as the actual product turns out to be different in looks than the one shown in the shopping portal, as a result, it harms the reputation of the e-commerce brand.
+With 3D technologies, one can create models that give a fair idea about the product and hence avoid the shopper’s disappointment.

-To know more about 3D Modelling , Click here
+To know more about 3D Modeling, Click here